The Best Microphone Preamps for Home Recording

 From the name itself, the Scarlett OctoPre has eight preamps.
 This 8-channel preamp also makes use of second-generation mic lines to help achieve clean gain, high headroom, and low noise.
 This allows your home recordings to come out natural-sounding as your microphone’s unique character and sound are captured.

-Another feature that makes the Focusrite Scarlett OctoPre 8-Channel preamp one of the best ones out there and different from most preamps is its numerous headroom and pads for “extreme inputs”.
-This feature allows two other instruments, such as keyboards or guitars, to be plugged into its front panel.
+Another feature that makes the Focusrite Scarlett OctoPre 8-Channel one of the best ones out there and different from most preamps is its numerous headroom and pads for “extreme inputs”.
+This feature allows two other instruments, such as keyboards or electric guitars, to be plugged into its front panel.

 Speaking of conversion, the Scarlett OctoPre can also help you monitor your digital audio quality through visible control using its LED and channel clip indicators.

 Additional features of the Scarlett OctoPre microphone preamp that make it all the more useful and our top pick are the plug-in suite inclusions.
-To further enhance the sound quality of your home recordings, the Scarlett OctoPre has the Softube Time and Tone bundle with the former including four Softubes plug-ins, including Reverb and Delay.
+To further enhance the quality of your home recordings, the Scarlett OctoPre has the Softube Time and Tone bundle with the former including four channels or Softubes plug-ins, including Reverb and Delay.

 Pros | Cons |